lgbouma/lgbouma.com/content/research.md

 # Complex Periodic Variables

-I have recently become interested in a class of young and low-mass star that shows highly structured and periodic optical light curves.
-We believe that these objects are best explained by clumps of either gas or dust that are forced to corotate with the star for hundreds of stellar rotation cycles.
+The "complex periodic variables" are young and low-mass stars that show highly structured and periodic optical light curves.
+We believe that they are explained by clumps of either gas or dust that are forced to corotate with the star for hundreds of stellar rotation cycles.
 Up to half of M dwarfs could go through such an evolutionary phase.
-The broader significance, and specifically the origin of the material, is not yet known.
+The origin of the material is not yet known.
 Most M dwarfs are known to host small and close-in planets, and those planets could be a possible source of dust.
 Alternatively, the M dwarfs could have strong stellar winds, which might be a source of gas.
 I've recently submitted a study that describes our current state of understanding:

 **Transient Corotating Clumps Around Adolescent Low-Mass Stars From Four Years of TESS**